Gustavo-Oliveira-Brandao/Projeto-RPG/README.md

 <h2>Character sheet creator</h2>

 This project is a RPG character sheet in which the user can enter their attributes, skills and other characteristics of a d20 system.
 I intend to work on an integration with Discord to allow sending skills and dice rolls, in addition to intergrating with a database to be able to store multiple characters per user.

+The project is currently at 30% of its development and I hope to complete it in the first half of 2024.

+The character sheet is inspired by Paizo's Pathfinder 2e and the project has no comercial purpose or any affiliantion with its original creators.